By Kit Werner, Senior Director of Communications.

 Every gardener knows that change is part of tending a garden.
 In nature, endings are intimately tied with beginnings, decay nurtures new growth.
 We invite you to visit to see our progress this spring as we transform the tree to a snag, and to come back to watch how we grow, change, and bloom.

-Photo: David Korbonits
+Photo by David Korbonits

 It just got a little easier for guests of Stoneleigh: a natural garden to learn the native plant species that comprise the beautiful, biodiverse, and beneficial landscapes there.
 Chris Polidore, the Stoneleigh summer intern for 2021, installed a whopping 501 plant identification labels during his internship.